redruin1/factorio-draftsman/docs/source/handbook/groups.rst

 :py:class:`.Group` classes in Draftsman are one of it's most powerful features.
 Groups allow you to create "sub-blueprints" that can be placed inside a blueprint multiple times, or even inside other Group objects.
-This allows the user to fragment blueprints into unique, discrete components that can be specified once and then reused multiple times, reducing boilerplate and improving readability.
+This allows the user to fragment blueprints into unique, discrete components that can be specified once and then reused multiple times, reducing repetitive code and improving readability.
 The ability to use Groups was one of the core design pillars of Draftsman when it was originally made, and was present in the very first prototypes of the module.

-To illustrate how to use Groups and in what ways they are useful, I'll use the problem that originally sparked the construction of the module in the first place; a design for a combinator computer 32-bit Read-only Memory.
+To illustrate how to use Groups and in what ways they are useful, I'll use the problem that originally sparked the construction of the entire module in the first place; a design for a combinator computer 32-bit Read-only Memory.
 This problem is already solved with an implementation in the `examples folder here <https://github.com/redruin1/factorio-draftsman/blob/main/examples/1KiB_sector_ROM.py>`_ , if you want to take a look at just the raw implementation.
 The rest of this page will be an outline of the problem and a walkthrough of the source, piece-by-piece.